devychen/biases_xnli/README.md

-# A Perplexity-Based Analysis of Translation Artifacts in XNLI
+# A Perplexity-Based Analysis of Translation Artefacts in XNLI

 ### Proposed Study: